MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Out-of-Distribution Generalization; Invariant Causal Prediction; Causal Representation Learning.
   - <details><summary>Digest</summary> We propose invariant Causal Representation Learning (iCaRL), an approach that enables out-of-distribution (OOD) generalization in the nonlinear setting (i.e., nonlinear representations and nonlinear classifiers).
 It builds upon a practical and general assumption: the prior over the data representation (i.e., a set of latent variables encoding the data) given the target and the environment belongs to general exponential family distributions, i.e., a more flexible conditionally non-factorized prior that can actually capture complicated dependences between the latent variables.

+- - ImageNet-X: Understanding Model Mistakes with Factor of Variation Annotations. [[paper]](https://arxiv.org/abs/2211.01866)
+  - Badr Youbi Idrissi, Diane Bouchacourt, Randall Balestriero, Ivan Evtimov, Caner Hazirbas, Nicolas Ballas, Pascal Vincent, Michal Drozdzal, David Lopez-Paz, Mark Ibrahim.
+  - Key Word: Out-of-Distribution Generalization; Dataset.
+  - <details><summary>Digest</summary> Deep learning vision systems are widely deployed across applications where reliability is critical.
+However, even today's best models can fail to recognize an object when its pose, lighting, or background varies.
+While existing benchmarks surface examples challenging for models, they do not explain why such mistakes arise.
+To address this need, we introduce ImageNet-X, a set of sixteen human annotations of factors such as pose, background, or lighting the entire ImageNet-1k validation set as well as a random subset of 12k training images.

 - Functional Indirection Neural Estimator for Better Out-of-distribution Generalization. [[paper]](https://arxiv.org/abs/2210.12739)
   - Kha Pham, Hung Le, Man Ngo, Truyen Tran. *NeurIPS 2022*
   - Key Word: Out-of-Distribution Generalization; Functional Indirection Neural Estimator.